 Spring 2019 Admission: October 1, 2018 (May 1, 2018 for non-US Residents)

 Late applications may still be considered for review depending on program availability.
+Admission decisions will be released by late March for fall applicants who apply by the deadline and November for spring applicants.
 Incomplete applications will not be reviewed.
-Admission decisions will be released by late March for fall applicants who apply by the deadline and October for spring applicants.

 - A recognized baccalaureate, graduate or professional degree from a regionally accredited U.S. institution or a comparable degree from an international institution.

 - For applicants with a bachelor's degree only, a minimum grade point average of B (3.0), calculated from all grades and credits after the semester where the applicant reached 60 semester hours or 90 quarter hours.

 - Non-thesis Master’s applicants may submit GMAT scores in lieu of GRE scores.